alfianitaAr/alfianitaAr/README.md

 ### Hi there 👋 , My Name is Alfianita
-💻 I'm Information Technology student
-📃 in University, I learn C++, Java, Web Programming
+💻 I am a Bachelor of Information Technology graduate from Telkom University 📃 in University, I learn C++, Java, Web Programming

 ### Reach Me: